 - Positron Emission Tomography (PET) and single-photo emission computed tomography (SPECT) scan: These tests can provide information about the functioning of organs affected by a tumor.

-- Angiogram: A special dye is injected into the arteries that feed the brain that make the blood vessels visible in the X-ray.
+- Angiogram: A special dye is injected into the arteries that feed the brain and make the blood vessels visible in the X-ray.
 This test helps locate blood vessels in and around a brain tumor.

 - Biopsy: The surgeon will typically remove a small tissue sample (biopsy) from the tumor for further study that can confirm its type.